 Put your mail and newspaper delivery on hold.
 The USPS will hold your mail while you’re out of town, and deliver it all at once when the hold ends.
 This means it won’t pile up in your mailbox signaling that you’re not around.
 Head over to USPS.com, hover over “Receive” at the top, and click on “Hold Mail” to get started.

-If you get a newspaper delivered, do the same for each paper.
+Do the same for any newspapers you subscribe to.
 Each one has their own procedure – check their website or give them a call.

 Get to know your neighbors.
 A friendly neighbor has plenty of benefits (need to borrow a cup of sugar?).
 They’ll likely give you – or the police – a call if someone is loading up your TV into an unmarked van.
 Only tell them you’re going on vacation if you ask them to actively check in on your home, see below.